MagnusForce/JobScrapper/README.md

 # Installation

 This program can be used as is by simply running the Python script.
-However, creating an .exe file makes the program more user-friendly.

 Most modules used in this project are pre-installed with Python.
 The only modules you need to install are bs4, requests and datetime.
 To install these modules, run these commands in CMD: